-He stars in From the Top’s newest video series Where Music Lives with Kevin Olusola (releasing April 11, 2019), featuring: 16-year-old cellist Ifetayo Ali-Landing from Chicago, Illinois, 17-year-old bassoonist Taylor Akin from Washington, Oklahoma, 17-year-old pianist & violinist Ray Ushikubo from Los Angeles, California, and 14-year-old actor and vocalist Anthony Gonzalez from Los Angeles, California.
+He starred in From the Top’s: Where Music Lives with Kevin Olusola (released April 11, 2019), featuring: 16-year-old cellist Ifetayo Ali-Landing from Chicago, Illinois, 17-year-old bassoonist Taylor Akin from Washington, Oklahoma, 17-year-old pianist & violinist Ray Ushikubo from Los Angeles, California, and 14-year-old actor and vocalist Anthony Gonzalez from Los Angeles, California.
 Check it out here.

 Kevin’s history with From the Top

 Kevin Olusola appeared on NPR’s From the Top, Show 144, recorded in May 2006, at age 17.He was featured in From the Top videos: Beatboxing Bach with pianist Kadar Qian, and “Sugar” with violinist Kate Arndt.